Lillian Copeland: 1932 Olympics

 She competed in her home town in the 1932 Summer Olympics after beating out Babe Didrikson to qualify, and won the gold medal in the discus with her last throw.
 A Los Angeles Record reporter wrote: "Confident, calm and perfectly poised, [she] made a perfect throw."
 In doing so she also set a new Olympic record.
 That throw of 133.16 ft was also a new world record.
 The 27-year-old Copeland was at the time the oldest American woman to have won an Olympic gold medal in a track & field event.

 The shot put, which she excelled in, was not included in the women's events at the Olympic Games until 1948, depriving her of a chance to compete in it for additional Olympic medals.

 1936 Olympics

 Although she had begun preparations to defend her Los Angeles gold medal at the 1936 Berlin Games in Nazi Germany, and was invited to compete for the United States at the Games, she ultimately chose to boycott them.
+Her plans to boycott the 1936 Olympic Games arose in 1933, just as the Nazi Party was obtaining more power.
+She was one of 24 former U.S. Olympic champions who petitioned the International Olympic Committee (IOC) in 1933 to move the Games from Germany.
+Copeland suggested that the situation of Nazi Germany was serious enough to warrant a change in location for the 1936 Olympics.
+She supported a reputed idea to substitute the location of the 1936 Games to Tokyo instead of Germany.
 As a Jew, she was strongly opposed to Adolf Hitler's edict barring Jews from the German Olympic team.
 She accused International Olympic Committee (IOC) president Avery Brundage of "deliberately concealing the truth" about Hitler and Nazi Germany.
-She was one of 24 former U.S. Olympic champions who petitioned the IOC in 1933 to move the Games from Germany, to no avail.
+She also argued that Brundage had little respect for the harmful effects of Nazi Germany's intense regime on members of the Jewish community.
+Copeland raised awareness on the danger of ignoring religious and racial hatred perpetrated by Nazi Germany.
+She wanted people to know that the racial discrimination encouraged by members of Nazi Germany should not be overlooked, even in sports.
+The boycott movement fell through, however, and the 1936 Games proceeded in Germany.